- Get Started

 - Write Code

 Learning technology specifications have been around for a long time, and they serve a good purpose.
 They ensure that content creators and content consumers are able to work well together and with ease — but they’ve had their flaws.
-The Tin Can API builds on over a decade of industry-wide experience, relieving many of the biggest drawbacks of previous standards.
+The Experience API builds on over a decade of industry-wide experience, relieving many of the biggest drawbacks of previous standards.
 It’s a simple but powerful specification that many companies and products have adopted already, and it will be the backbone of learning technology for a long time to come.

 It feels good to help everyone be better.